ubc/compair/README.md

 To run tasks asynchronously, you need to:

 - Set up a [Celery broker](http://docs.celeryproject.org/en/latest/getting-started/brokers/) (e.g. Redis, RabbitMQ)
 - Set up Celery workers to run the tasks.
-A worker can be started by running `celery worker --app=celery_worker.celery`.
+A worker can be started by running `celery --app=celery_worker.celery worker`.
 If the work runs in a separate container or virtual machine, remember to apply the same environment variables as the ComPAIR app.
 - Set `CELERY_BROKER_URL` according to your broker setup
 - Set `CELERY_ALWAYS_EAGER` to `0` (zero).
 See below for details